 The only time I’ve ever gotten food poisoning was from a Subway sandwich in Lima, Peru.
 Serves me right for violating the no-chain-restaurant-on-the-road rule.
 Food carts, knock on wood, have never let me down.
 Hey, you can see the food!
 Now you have me aching for some Vietnamese street corner Pho piled high with fresh basil.

-I’ve been reading and rereading a lot of travel memoirs for this on-line class I’m about to teach at mediabistro.com
+I’ve read and reread a lot of travel memoirs for an on-line class I’ve tought at mediabistro.com

 Jet lag?
 What’s jet lag?